Drug and Alcohol Addiction: What It Is, Why It Happens, and How to Get Help

 What causes addiction?
 Risk factors and vulnerability

 No single factor explains why one person develops a substance use disorder while another with similar exposure does not.
-Research consistently identifies three categories of risk:
+Research consistently identifies three categories of risk, and they interact with one another rather than acting in isolation.

 Biology and genetics

-Genetics account for approximately 40–60% of individual vulnerability to addiction, according to NIDA.⁵ Having a parent or sibling with a SUD raises statistical risk without determining outcomes.
-Variations in genes that regulate dopamine signaling and the stress response are among the biological mechanisms researchers have identified.
+Genetics account for approximately 40 to 60 percent of individual vulnerability to addiction, according to NIDA.⁵ Having a parent or sibling with a SUD raises statistical risk without determining outcomes.
+Variations in genes that regulate dopamine signaling and the stress response are among the biological mechanisms researchers have identified, and twin studies confirm the heritable component across nicotine, alcohol, opioid, and stimulant use disorders.

 Environment